Firebase for Hybrid App Tracking: An Overview/

 Hybrid App Tracking Strategy

-There are a couple methods you could use for tracking hybrid apps, but our recommended method will allow you to take full advantage of the features of Firebase, ensure consistent tracking, and allow for dynamic changes to be added.
+There are a few potential methods you could use for tracking hybrid apps, and often the best approach depends on the amount of WebView vs native content and features you’re looking to track, as well as whether you’re looking to use Firebase or Google Analytics.
+For our purposes, our focus will be on what we typically recommend, because this approach will allow you to take full advantage of the features of Firebase, ensure consistent tracking, and allow for dynamic changes to be added.

 What we’ll ultimately be doing is creating some functionality to pass activity from the WebView side of an app to the native side, and then utilizing Firebase to log all events from the native side as we would with a fully native app.